5 health benefits of spirituality

 Lower blood pressure

-Some studies suggest people who are more religious or spiritual often have lower blood pressure than those who aren’t.
+Some studies suggest that people who are more religious or spiritual often have lower blood pressure than those who aren’t.
 High blood pressure and stress are linked.
 When you are stressed, a flood of hormones increases heart rate and narrows blood vessels, thereby increasing blood pressure.
 Reducing stress levels through spiritual practice can, in turn, lower blood pressure.

 Deepen social connections